NayamAmarshe/MagLit/README.md

-# UPDATE April 27 2022
+# UPDATE June 1 2022
-**MagLit.ML is now MagLit.ME!
-All your old links will work just fine, you just need to replace '.ml' with '.me'.
-Very sorry for the inconvenience caused.**
+**MagLit is currently being migrated to a new host.
+Someone DDoSed the website so my host had to suspend my account.
+The website runs on generous free services and in no way commercially viable.
+Hope whoever DDoSed the website, has had their fun.**

 ![Maglit Logo](https://user-images.githubusercontent.com/25067102/165503689-d1d9eb36-7f00-423b-bf38-89698deb9d3e.jpg)